ronisbr/PrettyTables.jl/docs/src/man/text_examples.md

 ![](../assets/ex_00008.png)

-If you want to break lines inside the cells, then you can set the keyword `linebreaks` to `true`.
+If you want to break lines inside the cells, you can set the keyword `linebreaks` to `true`.
 Hence, the characters `\n` will cause a line break inside the cell.

 ```julia-repl
 julia> text = ["This line contains\nthe velocity [m/s]" 10.0;